 Last summer in 2019, I was given the opportunity to study abroad in Prague.
 This experience was something I would not trade for the world, it was incredible.

-We worked with companies like the Associate Press, BBC, Reuters, the New York Times, and more.
+We worked with companies like the Associated Press, BBC, Reuters, the New York Times, and more.
 All of these in collaboration with UTK and TOL Education.
 The most important thing I learned here was to put yourself out there.
-It can be scary when you are somewhere you are unfamiliar with to talk to random people, but it truly made for some of my best work.
-I recommend anyone thinking on doing this trip, TO DO IT!
+It can be scary to talk to random people when you are somewhere with which you are unfamiliar, but it truly made for some of my best work.
+I recommend anyone thinking about doing this trip, TO DO IT!

 What has interning with CBS been like?